-This is the best blueberry pie you'll eat, vegan or not, and I make it really easy -- and economical -- by showing you how to make it with frozen blueberries (fresh berries are fine too).
-You can use a storebought crust, but I've included directions for my foolproof homemade crust which bakes up all crispy and flaky and golden, making sure you'll vow your most important critic--yourself!
+This vegan blueberry pie is the best pie you'll eat, vegan or not, and I make it really easy -- and economical -- by showing you how to make it with frozen blueberries (fresh berries are fine too).
+You can use a storebought crust or a homemade one like this foolproof vegan pie crust!

 Nothing says holidays quite like pie, and today I have for you a recipe for the ultimate Vegan Blueberry Pie.